paniash/website/contact.md

 I seldom use social media so my reply might get delayed if you contact me through LinkedIn.

 ## PGP encryption for email (optional)
 Below is my public key.
 If you wish to send an encrypted message, use this.
 Make sure to send me your public key else I will not be able to reply.
-Copy and save my public key to a file, say `ashish`, launch a terminal and run `gpg --import ashish` (or whichever is equivalent for your system).
+Copy and save my public key to a file, say `demo`, launch a terminal and run `gpg --import demo` (or whichever is equivalent for your system).

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----